melo936/ChromiumHardening/flags/chrome-command-line.md

 Others:
 * AutoupgradeMixedContent
 	* Disabling it and forcing --enable-strict-mixed-content-checking will block all mixed content
+* ComputePressure
+	*  We should keep it disabled, because giving websites access to device compute performance data might increase the risk of harming the user's privacy
 * DirectSockets
 	* Blocks Direct Sockets API
 * HandwritingRecognitionWebPlatformApi, HandwritingRecognitionWebPlatformApiFinch